Beamdog/nwn-issues/README.md

 ## Reporting a new issue

-1. After you verified all of the above, click the New Issue button.
+1. After you verified all of the above, click the New Issue button. **Make sure you are signed in before doing so; GitHub has a bug where it will not offer you the template list if you come through via the Sign In flow.**

 2. Select the template that best fits your type of issue.

-3. Fill out the template, keeping things concise and to the point.
+3. Fill out the template, keeping things concise and to the point. **Do not delete the template text.
+A handcrafted wall of text imposes extra parsing effort on the developer, and thus will receive lesser treatment.**

 4. Pick a descriptive title.
 Please keep it naturally short and address the core issue in as few and clear words as reasonable.